HFI-Makers/SolarIrrigationSystem/README.md

 Soil humidity sensors connect to Analog pin 0~3
 LED D5
 SD card reader use SPI pins for Arduino Nano (or the equivelant for other boards)

+## Models
+The shells of the sensors and control chip were built via OnShape